Skip to main content

 122m

 In the later phase of his career, De Niro has worked a lot.
 Not all of those projects have been a tremendous success, but he’s occasionally proved that he’s still one of the best actors to ever step in front of a camera.
-One of his best performances in the past decade came in Silver Linings Playbook, where he has a supporting role.
+One of his best performances in recent memory came in Silver Linings Playbook, where he has a supporting role.
 De Niro plays the father of a bipolar man who was recently released from a mental hospital.
-De Niro is one part of a great ensemble cast, but he has several scenes where he plays a wounded, older man who is desperate to bond with his son.
+He’s just one part of a great ensemble cast, but he has several scenes where he plays a wounded older man who is desperate to bond with his son that are deeply affecting.

 Silver Linings Playbook - Official Trailer (HD)